Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Numerical set-up and observations

 Nondimensional Reynolds and Rossby numbers defined at the forcing scale $l_f\equiv 2\pi/k_f$ are given by $Re= \epsilon^{1/3} k_f^{-4/3} /\nu$ and $Ro = \epsilon^{1/3} k_f^{2/3} /(2\Omega)$.
 We simulate Eq.~\eqref{eq:3DNSE} with the pseudospectral code GHOST \citep{mininni2011hybrid}, with resolution $(N_x,N_y,N_z)=128 (L_x,L_y,L_z) /\pi$.
 The inertial range of the forward energy cascade is controlled by an eighth-order hyperviscosity $\nu_8= 6 \times 10^{-29}$.

-In the absence of strong bulk dissipation (e.g. Ekman friction \citep{le2017inertial}), and if energy reaches the 2D manifold, a condensate is known to form in steady state, saturated by ordinary viscosity~\cite{guervilly2014large,guervilly2017jets,seshasayanan2018condensates,clark2020phase}.
-Here we use a rectangular box with $L_y=2L_x = 2\pi$, chosen such that the condensate takes the form of jets~\cite{bouchet2009random,frishman2017jets,guervilly2017jets}, which allows for a simpler theoretical treatment.
+Consistently with previous observations \citep{godeferd2015structure, clark2020phase}, a large-scale 2D flow spontaneously emerges in our simulations for a range of parameters, see Fig.~\ref{fig1}.
+Here we focus on the statistical steady state, and do not address the build-up stage during which energy is initially transferred from 3D modes to 2D modes, which could be due to triadic near-resonances or quartetic resonances \citep{brunet2020shortcut, le2020near}.
+The saturation of the condensate amplitude, as illustrated in Fig.~\ref{fig1}(a), is here controlled by regular viscosity, since we do not include Ekman drag (see also \cite{guervilly2014large,guervilly2017jets,seshasayanan2018condensates,clark2020phase}).
+We use a rectangular box with $L_y=2L_x = 2\pi$, chosen such that the condensate takes the form of jets~\cite{bouchet2009random,frishman2017jets,guervilly2017jets}, which allows for a simpler theoretical treatment.
 Note that the theory can be easily adapted to the vortex case $L_x=L_y$ and to the inclusion of friction $\alpha$ by replacing $\nu k_y^2$ by $\alpha$.
+Note finally that at very low rotation, the condensate takes the form of localized vortices instead of jets in this rectangular domain, which we further discuss in \citep{gome2025helicity}.

-We first explore the variation of the energy of the condensate with the external control parameters $Ro$ and $Re$, using the energy in 2D modes, $U^2 = \langle |\int\bu \text{d}z|^2 \rangle$, as a proxy (Fig.~\ref{fig1}(a)).
+We first explore the variation of the energy of the condensate with the external control parameters $Ro$ and $Re$, using the energy in 2D modes, $U^2 = \langle |\int\bu \text{d}z|^2 \rangle$, as a proxy (Fig.~\ref{fig1}(b)).
 The condensate emerges when rotation is strong enough, for $Ro \lesssim 0.5$, below which the forcing excites rotation-dominated modes with a period faster than the eddy-turnover time ($\tau_\Omega\equiv 1/\Omega < \tau_{nl} (k_f)=\epsilon^{-1/3}k_f^{-2/3}$).
-In contrast, for $Ro \gtrsim 0.5$, the forcing shell is not rotationally-constrained and the flow only exhibits the usual 3D forward energy cascade, see Fig.~\ref{fig1}(b).
+In contrast, for $Ro \gtrsim 0.5$, the forcing shell is not rotationally-constrained and the flow only exhibits the usual 3D forward energy cascade, see Fig.~\ref{fig1}(c).